dngthanhvy/coffee-script-bot/README.md

 The bot will then send an embed message with the SOLO Q and FLEX Q ranked tiers with the number of wins and losses.

+### Simplify your own summoner lookup requests

+The user can register to be on a (local) list with his own summoner name.
+By doing so, he can use `!league me` command to fetch his own summoner infos.

+To register: `!league register <region> <summoner name>` To delete: `!league delete`

+IMPORTANT: A file named `users.json` must be created at the project's root, initialized with an empty array `[]`.

 ## Cat facts and pictures

 Upon request, a random cat fact (fetched from a list of 5 daily facts) or a random cat picture will be sent back by the bot.